Home About Us Projects Events Publications Links Contact Us

 *

-Dr. Rob Johnson FRSA, is a former army officer, Lecturer in International Security Studies and Head of Academic Development, University of Bath, specialising in conflict studies in a global or regional setting.
+Dr. Rob Johnson FRSA, is a former army officer, Lecturer in the History of War, All Souls College, University of Oxford, Faculty of History.
 He is the author of A Region in Turmoil: South Asian Conflicts Since 1947 (Reaktion, 2005) and Oil, Islam and Conflict: Central Asia Since 1945 (Reaktion, 2007).
 Organiser: workshop 2.

 Prof. Dave Webb is Professor of Engineering in the Faculty of Information and Technology, Leeds Metropolitan University .
 He has an extensive background in physics, space physics, computer modelling and applied engineering and is also a co-founder of The Praxis Centre at Leeds Metropolitan, a multidisciplinary research centre for the ‘Study of Information and Technology for Peace, Conflict Resolution and Human Rights’.
 The writer of scores of journal papers on these and related issues he is also co-editor (with E. Halpin, S. Wright and P. Trevorrow) of Cyberwar, Netwar and the Revolution in Military Affairs (2005).
 He is a Fellow of the Royal Society of Arts, a member of Scientists for Global Responsibility, a council member of the Campaign for Nuclear Disarmament, a member of the UK Pugwash Group, and an adviser for the International Network of Engineers and Scientists Against Proliferation.
 Organiser: workshop 4.